 Introduction

-Greetings, on this cloudy and springlike Sunday, dear reader.
-I am close to finishing my sixth article, in the Christian Evidences topic series.
-Weeks of occasional research -- to filter and select volumes of information into a relatively brief article -- have been taking more time than I'd thought.
-(Of course, the writing of 14 articles, since 12/9/2022, has occupied time.)
-I want my succinct words, in my forthcoming sixth article, in the Christian Evidences series, to live after I'm enjoying the everlasting realm.
+Greetings on this cloudy and springlike Sunday, dear reader.
+I am close to finishing my sixth article in the Christian Evidences topic series.
+Weeks of occasional research, to filter and select volumes of information into a relatively brief article, have been taking more time than I had thought.
+Of course, the writing of 14 articles since 12/9/2022 has occupied time.
+I want my succinct words in that forthcoming sixth article in the Christian Evidences series to live after I'm enjoying the everlasting realm.

-This article, however, is a sidetrack, into the Worldviews in Conflict topic section.
-This is my ninth article for that section.
+This article, however, is a sidetrack into the Worldviews in Conflict topic section.
+It is my ninth article in that section.

-This article will mention the reaction of “Knox Pride” to a recent Tennessee bill, which, as of this date, awaits the Governor's signature, to become law.
+This article will mention the reaction from “Knox Pride” to a recent Tennessee bill, which, as of this date, awaits the Governor's signature to become law.
 God's Pride overrules “Knox Pride,” as the conclusion will state.

 The Tennessee House and Senate Bills

-Media sources have been carrying news on the bill.
-I have listened, with passing interest, to the local television news.
+Media sources have been broadcasting news about the bill.
+I have listened with passing interest to the local television news.

-This article notes website coverage by three local television stations.
-They are listed chronologically, by original publication date.
+This article reviews online coverage from three local television stations.
+They are listed below, chronologically by original publication date.

-First, see “Tennessee Senate passes bill that would ban drag shows on public property,” by WBIR Staff, on WBIR-TV, Knoxville, TN, published 1/31/2023, updated 2/16/2023.
+First, see “Tennessee Senate passes bill that would ban drag shows on public property.”
+WBIR-TV, Knoxville, TN, by WBIR staff, published 1/31/2023, updated 2/16/2023.
 The article states facts and details.

 It, however, includes “Related Articles,” which are:

-The “Related Articles,” unfortunately, present rare viewpoints that affirm the bill and the reason for it, while highlighting viewpoints that oppose the bill.
-The “Related Articles” are, therefore, biased.
+The “Related Articles” do present viewpoints that affirm the bill and advocate for it.
+They, however, focus primarily on points of view that oppose the bill.
+The “Related Articles,” therefore, are biased.

 Second, see “Tenn.
 House passes bill banning gender-affirming care: The bill passed in the House by a vote of 77-16 and now heads to the governor’s desk.”
-By Daniel Smithson, Tony Garcia, and Ryan Breslin, on WVLT TV 8, Knoxville, TN, published 2/13/2023, updated 2/24/2023.
-The concise article states the facts, with no viewpoints, bias, or “spin.”
-The article states that the ACLU plans to file a lawsuit against the bill – as if anyone thought that usually liberal bastion of immorality would not.
+WVLT TV 8, Knoxville, TN, by Daniel Smithson, Tony Garcia, and Ryan Breslin, published 2/13/2023, updated 2/24/2023.
+The concise article presents the facts without opinions, biases, or “spin.”
+It indicates that the ACLU plans to file a lawsuit against the bill, as if anyone thought that liberal bastion of immorality would not.

-Finally, see “‘I thought better of Tennessee’ Knox Pride dismayed after drag, trans bills passed,” by Hope McAlee, on WATE TV 6, Knoxville, TN, published 2/23/2023.
+Finally, see “‘I thought better of Tennessee’ Knox Pride dismayed after drag, trans bills passed.”
+WATE TV 6, Knoxville, TN, by Hope McAlee, published 2/23/2023.
 This article expresses an obvious bias against the bill.
-The writer focuses on an interview with and comments by Knox Pride CFO, Nathan Higdon – who advances an agenda that is a non-biblical worldview.
+The writer focuses on an interview with and comments by Knox Pride CFO, Nathan Higdon, whose agenda promotes an unbiblical worldview.

-As a disheartening note, the “Knox Pride” website, under Spiritual Resources, lists eighteen churches, some of which are not in Knox County, that support its non-biblical agenda.
+As a disheartening note, the “Knox Pride” website, under Spiritual Resources, lists eighteen churches, some of which are not in Knox County, that support its unbiblical agenda.

-Moral pride in Knoxville and Knox County, Tennessee, can be found, as biblically moral citizens support biblically moral causes.
-“Knox Pride” is certainly named incorrectly – since it takes pride in certain points of biblical immorality.
-Knox Pride (a tax-exempt non-profit) promotes “inclusion and equality for the LGBTQ+ . . . .“ Merriam-Webster defines that acronym as “lesbian, gay, bisexual, transgender, queer/questioning, plus (others).”
+Moral pride in Knoxville and Knox County, Tennessee, can be found when biblically moral citizens support biblically moral causes.
+“Knox Pride” is certainly named incorrectly, since it takes pride in certain points of immorality.
+Knox Pride, a tax-exempt non-profit, promotes “inclusion and equality for the LGBTQ+ ….”
+The Merriam-Webster Dictionary defines the acronym LGBTQ+ as “lesbian, gay, bisexual, transgender, queer/questioning, plus (others).”

 God's Pride